 Respite workers allow family members the opportunity to take a break from their caregiver responsibilities by providing appropriate care and supervision of the TCRC authorized client (child or adult) in his/her home.

-On-call respite workers are available for all authorized families, but have the flexibility to accept or decline any request, by time, day or location preferences.
+On-call respite workers are available for all families with full-service authorizations.
+They have the flexibility to accept or decline any request, by time, day or location preferences.
 Requests for services are initially referred to Respite, Inc., which in turn provides contact information to one or more selected on-call workers so an orientation may be scheduled.

 - CPR/First Aid training

 - Disability related experience and/or training